router5/router5.github.io/_plugins/listeners.md

 # Listeners plugin

-To be able to react to route changes, you will need to listen to them! _router5-listeners_ plugin offers a way to update a component tree with the use of three types of listeners.
+> To be able to react to route changes, you might need to add listeners. `router5-listeners` plugin provides different ways to listen to router state changes.

 ```javascript
 import listenersPlugin from 'router5-listeners';